 If winter’s starting to feel a little long, Chippewa Lake has a cure to help you wake up.

-The 16th Annual Chippewa Lake Polar Bear Jump returns Jan.
-31, bringing brave jumpers, runners, walkers, and plenty of spectators to the Chippewa Lake Beach for one of the area’s most beloved winter traditions.
+The 16th Annual Chippewa Lake Polar Bear Jump has been rescheduled for Feb.
+14. It will bring brave jumpers, runners, walkers, and plenty of spectators to the Chippewa Lake Beach for one of the area’s most beloved winter traditions.

 Hosted by the Chippewa Lake Lions Club Foundation, the event combines a cold-water plunge with a 5K fun run/walk, costumes, cheering crowds, and a whole lot of community spirit.
 It’s the foundation’s biggest fundraiser of the year.
 Last year alone raised more than $77,000 for local charities and families in need.